mrbooshehri/my_devops-journey/AWX/README.md

 > **Note:** If you want to use a ```path```, in kubernetes or docker, you should make ```/var/lib/awx/projects``` persists.

+# Install AWX using helm chart on kubernetes

 # Templates

 Template let's you define a set of parameters for your playbook.